PhoenixTales/wiki.gothicarchive.org/factions.md

 - only mentioned in _Sleeper's Ban_
 - `respected merchant family`
 - `one of the largest trading houses in his hometown, used to living in a large mansion, looked after by servants`
-- head of the family lost his wife (dead?) and married again
+- wife of the family's head died, and he married again
   - he has two sons, one from the first marriage who is his heir, and one from second marriage who is jealous of being the heir
   - `his stepbrother, the man who came into the family through his father's second marriage and envied him from the start the position of heir.`